mahtabfaraji1/mahtabfaraji1.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined Pfizer as a Research and Development Intern. :sparkles:
+Joined Pfizer as a Research and Development Intern.